 Budget tip: Explore the extensive, and free, beauty of the Central New York Region the perfect setting for outdoor adventures from hiking along 350 miles of trails to paddling down the historic Old Erie Canal, or even mining for diamonds.

-Where to stay: The newly renovated Otesaga Resort Hotel offers a range of family-friendly recreational facilities, including a heated outdoor pool, lake canoeing, and stand-up paddleboarding, bike riding, croquet, and tennis courts.
+Where to stay: The newly renovated Otesaga Resort Hotel offers a range of recreational facilities, including a heated outdoor pool, lake canoeing, and stand-up paddleboarding, bike riding, croquet, and tennis courts.